ClouDesire/docusaurus/docs/billing.md

 decided to let the marketplace store his credit card data Cloudesire contextually charges the customer.

-If _automatic renewal_ is disabled:
+If _automatic renewal_ is not enabled:

-* a few days before the subscription expiration, Cloudesire notifies the customer to remind the expiration and creates an invoice that the customer needs to pay to use the application after the subscription expiration
+* a few days before the subscription expires, Cloudesire notifies the customer to remind the imminent expiration and creates an invoice that the customer needs to pay to use the application after the subscription expiration
-* if the customer doesn't renew his subscription (i.e. doesn't pay the related invoice), Cloudesire stops (or better _suspends_) the related application's instance and waits some days (the precise number is configurable in the platform) for the payment.
-If after this period the customer doesn't pay the invoice, Cloudesire destroys the application instance and the customer will no longer be able to access the application.
+* if customers doesn't renew his subscription (if they doesn't pay the related pending invoices), the platform automatically suspend the subscription and waits for the pending payments for another amount of days.
+If after this period the customer doesn't pay the invoice, the platform will destroy the user data associated to that subscriptions.

 ## Coupons